 We intend to have fully eliminated all of our student loans, contributed $1,200 each for the year to our children’s 529 plans, and increased our retirement savings to 1.45 times our combined annual living expenses.

 We intend to have $20,000 in our portfolio saving for our country house, contributed $1,200 each for the year to our children’s 529 plans, and increased our retirement savings to 1.6 times our combined annual living expenses.

 Some Additional Notes

 Obviously, this raises a lot of questions, so I thought I’d address some of the more obvious ones right away.

-Acceleration We are intending to accelerate this as much as we can.
+We are intending to accelerate this as much as we can.
 For instance, I’m hoping that my wife’s student loan will be gone this July, so we can focus in on eliminating my own student loan, which might be done in early 2009.
 This lets us go ahead and start with our investing plan in early 2009 instead of in 2010.

-Our current mortgage Our mortgage has a low enough interest rate that we’ll just continue to pay it off, a payment at a time, until we’re ready to move on, at which point we’ll use the proceeds from the house sale to pay off the remainder of the current mortgage.
+Our mortgage has a low enough interest rate that we’ll just continue to pay it off, a payment at a time, until we’re ready to move on, at which point we’ll use the proceeds from the house sale to pay off the remainder of the current mortgage.

-Retirement planning Not only are we doing much better than many metrics suggest that we should be doing at our age, we’re also trying to set up sources of passive income to help guide us through.
+Not only are we doing much better than many metrics suggest that we should be doing at our age, we’re also trying to set up sources of passive income to help guide us through.

-Educational opportunity savings Right now, with our children so young, the educational opportunities are somewhat limited.
+Right now, with our children so young, the educational opportunities are somewhat limited.
 In the future, we plan on budgeting a notable portion of our annual budget to such expenses, particularly travel and educational costs.

 Comments?
 Questions?
 Fire away in the comments.